-With even some basic knowledge of yoga and meditation, you can effectively and accurately work on a particular chakra which requires attention, as well as balance all of your body’s energy centers and allow them to remain harmonized, open and freely spinning.
+With even some basic knowledge of yoga and meditation, you can effectively and accurately work on a particular chakra that requires attention, as well as balance all of your body’s energy centers and allow them to remain harmonized, open, and freely spinning.

 Cleansing The Chakras

 To stimulate the crown chakra, the seventh of your energy centers and perhaps the most important in regards to spiritual and personal progress, one must find a way to focus the attention of the entire body onto the top of the head.

 That automatically will start to stimulate your ajna chakra which is located in between your eyes and the top of the head.
 It is known as the third eye of the observer and sometimes people can even feel it when they had meditation as a regular practice.

 Most yogis would agree that the most effective way of doing this is by adopting a muladhara headstand position – literally, standing on your head, with your back straight, and with your elbows and forearms supporting your weight.

 However, the vast majority of those without practice or yogic training may struggle to undertake this relatively advanced position.

 Therefore, the crown chakra can be stimulated and opened by undertaking a simple yoga mudra; from a sitting position or cross-legged position, lower your head to the floor either by leaning forwards slowly and purposefully, exhaling as you do so or by leaning backward and letting your head carefully reach the floor.

 This allows your lower body energy, and the energy of the earth to rush towards your crown, giving it the power it requires to ‘kick start’ and open.